 • When the garment gets dirty, brush off dirt or sponge down with cold water

-• When garment is extremely dirty, hand wash in cold water.
+• When the garment is extremely dirty, hand wash in cold water.

 If the garment requires a complete clean, we recommend using our Wool/Oilskin Detergent or pure soap (please note, the garment will require reproofing if it is washed using soap or detergent as these will wash out the waterproofing qualities):

-• After washing, rinse well (we suggest hanging the garment outside on clothesline and hosing down)
+• After washing, rinse well (we suggest hanging the garment outside on a clothesline and hosing down)

 • Hang in a well-ventilated area until completely dry

 • Do not hang on radiators, expose to naked flame or use artificial heat to dry

 • Once completely dry, the garment will require reproofing with Driza-Bone's Reproofer Wax